echedey-ls/echedey-ls.github.io/blog/posts/gsoc-2024/progress-1.rst

 Next steps
 ----------

-I will continue working on the direct beam shading factor for this month, while I also redact my final year thesis and finish my internship (and move from the capital city).
+I will continue working on the direct beam shading factor for this month, while I also redact my final year dissertation and finish my internship (and move from the capital city).
 Yup, I'm going to have *fun* this month!